 The tradition of Mud Larking, finding fragments of objects along the Thames foreshore is a rich source of inspiration for Raewyn.
 She collects images such as the Elizabethan Agas map of London or the Buck 1749 panoramas.
 They are documented memories of the river that she occasionally places beside more recent images of London to capture a connection between the past and the present.

-In September 2017, Raewyn will be exhibiting at London's Tate Modern, the fruit of several months of work with a Thames archaeologist documenting the history of this iconic capital waterway.
+In September 2017, Raewyn exhibited at London's Tate Modern, the fruit of several months of work with a Thames archaeologist documenting the history of this iconic capital waterway.

 2008/2009 Fine & Applied Art Ceramic Diploma.
 City Lit, London